angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="pile">{{!SW}} {{!EoA}} {{!TO}} {{!DD}} {{!DD}}</row>

-In the above example you can simply cycle the first 2 cards and then cast Oracle for {{UU}}.
+In the above example you can simply cycle the first 2 cards and then cast Oracle for {U}{U}.
 The 2 Doomsdays are just placeholders as, in theory, you will not need them to achieve the win.
 Obviously, when facing known removal you would have to adapt this further but quite often the tax effect can also prevent the removal being cast as well so bear that in mind.